alxhill/alxhill.dev/topics/rust.md

 Reverse chronological dev-log of my journey learning Rust in the hopes it's useful to someone (me) someday (when I inevitably forget how I solved something a week earlier).

+### 2023-02-04

+* Switched to arena allocation - mostly easier than expected, and basically removes all need for Arc/Box from the structs (instead, references with explicit lifetimes).
+However, did run into an interesting problem with the library used to display it on screen - it uses a function passed in to render, which means it has a lifetime longer than the main function.
+Disabling on-screen display for now, keen to figure out how to resolve this "properly".

 ### 2023-02-02

 * Some more intermediate progress that I haven't written about: